Eiffel Tower (Paris, Tennessee)

 The Eiffel Tower is a landmark in the city of Paris, Tennessee.
-It is a 1:20 scale replica of the original located in Paris, France.
+At 60 ft tall, it is a 1:20 scale replica of the original located in Paris, France.

 Background

 Origin at Christian Brothers University

 Engineering students at Christian Brothers University originally constructed the tower to commemorate the 1990 Memphis in May festival.
 Each year, the festival honors a country, and 1990 focused on France.

 According to Brother Patrick O'Brien, a public relations official for the university at the time: "[the tower] was the centerpiece of one of our most popular quads."
 Regardless, the wooden tower was a temporary structure.
 Moreover, it could not remain at the university because students began to climb it even though it could not support their weight.

 Finding a new home in Paris

 In April 1991, the Paris-Henry County Chamber of Commerce sponsored "Paris U.S.A.," an event created to celebrate the shared charm of the fifteen U.S. cities named for the French capital.
 Representatives from five Parises accepted their invitations to enjoy Paris U.S.A. in Paris, Tennessee.

 During the fall of that year, Brother Patrick O'Brien remembered the celebration and asked Paris if it would be interested in accepting a scale replica of the Eiffel Tower.
 The city accepted, and the job began.